wang-zijie/generating_dynamic_rubric/README.md

 # Generating and Refining Dynamic Evaluation Rubrics for LLM-as-a-Judge

-Code and data for the paper "Generating and Refining Dynamic Evaluation Rubrics for LLM-as-a-Judge" (ACL 2025).
+Code and data for the paper "Generating and Refining Dynamic Evaluation Rubrics for LLM-as-a-Judge".

 ## Setup